Eggless, gluten free, edible chocolate chip cookie dough is made with almond flour; a quick and easy dessert and a snack.

 Is everything round a laddu?
-Well, most often in Indian cuisine, specially in the south, we associate round shaped food with laddu though the cuisine has other round shape food such as; bonda and kofta to name a few.
+Well, most often in Indian cuisine, specially in the south, we associate round shaped food with laddu though the cuisine has other round shape food such as; bonda and kofta / vundalu to name a few.
 So this week, let’s explore round shaped food; both sweet and savory.
 Though I mentioned Indian cuisine, the theme is not restricted to just Indian cuisine.
-Hence, the first recipe is edible chocolate chip cookie dough or translate it as badam chocolate chip laddu.
+Therefore, the first recipe is edible chocolate chip cookie dough or translate it as badam chocolate chip laddu.

 What is Edible Chocolate Chip Cookie Dough?

 How many of you out there are like me, who scrapes the edges of an empty bowl of cookie dough or an empty bowl of cake batter and licks it before washing the bowl?
 Well, then this edible cookie dough is for people like us, but with much healthier, digestible and edible ingredients.
 This is a no bake, gluten free cookie dough; a no bake dessert and a great snack to munch on all day.
 Mind you, though it is healthy, anything too much is not healthy any more.

 Almond chocolate chip laddu is gluten free, eggs free, healthy, gluten free dessert that is shaped into round balls.
 A healthy blanched almond flour replaces all purpose flour and milk binds together all the ingredients, instead of eggs.
 Edible cookie dough is rich, creamy and delicious!
 This is the recipe I followed.

 How to make Edible Chocolate Chip Cookie Dough?